 A meal (vegan option available) and a traditional piece of Karen clothing is included, but remember to bring your swim wear and insect repellent.

+I just couldn’t make a Chiang Mai travel guide without mentioning the markets.
 Sunday walking street market – is huge and full of variety.
-I sear you could walk around for hours and still spot something new around every corner!
-As well as market stalls there are so many beautiful indoor clothing shops filled with patterned dresses, trousers and tie dye!
+I swear you could walk around for hours and still spot something new around every corner!
+As well as market stalls there are so many beautiful indoor clothing shops filled with patterned dresses, trousers and tie dye everything!

 The market stalls are bursting with colour and friendly faces and it’s too easy to fill your bag with souvenirs.

 Chiang Mai’s night bazaar – get your haggle head on because here there’s a huge difference between local prices and tourist prices.
 On the other hand, stay mindful, as a little to you might be a lot to someone else.

 If your looking for branded fakes like Ray Bans or Kanken bags then this is the place to go!
 Remember to keep your money tucked away and your possessions close because this market can get loud and busy.

 This is a Theravada Buddhist temple located 15km from the city.
 It is one of the most holy Buddhist sites in Thailand and you can see why.

 The easiest way to get to the top of the mountain is by moped/scooter.
 We rented a moped and ascended into the mountains via the steep, winding road.
 If you’re not totally confident on one of these bad boys, take a local bus to the top as it’s much more scary on the way down on a cheap rented moped with questionable brakes.